-Distinguished Professor in the Practice of Diplomacy, Georgetown University and Chairman of the US-Korea Institute, John Hopkins University, SAIS
+Distinguished Professor in the Practice of Diplomacy, Georgetown University; and Chairman the US-Korea Institute, John Hopkins University, SAIS

-Ambassador Christopher Hill, Global Engagement Advisor, University of Denver, Ret.
-25th Assistant Secretary of State for East Asia and Pacific Affairs, U.S. Ambassador to Iraq, South Korea, Poland and Macedonia
+Global Engagement Advisor, University of Denver; Ret.
+25th Assistant Secretary of State for East Asia and Pacific Affairs; and U.S. Ambassador to Iraq, South Korea, Poland and Macedonia

-Mary Beth Long, National Security and Foreign Policy Expert, Former Assistant Secretary of Defense for International Security Affairs, Former Chairman of the High Level Committee responsible for NATO’s nuclear policy, Advisor to NATO
+National Security and Foreign Policy Expert, Former assistant Secretary of Defense for International Security Affairs, Former Chairman of the High-Level Committee responsible for NATO’s nuclear policy and Advisor to NATO

-Michael Pillsbury, East Asia & Pacific Defense Policy Expert, Senior Fellow at the Hudson Institute, Former Assistant Under Secretary of Defense for Policy Planning, Senate Staffer, DoD Special Assistant for Asian Affairs, and author of books and reports on China, including The Hundred-Year Marathon
+East Asia & Pacific Defense Policy Expert, Senior Fellow at the Hudson Institute, Former Assistant Under Secretary of Defense for Policy Planning, Senator Staffer, DOD Special Assistant for Asian Affairs, and author of books and reports on China, including The Hundred-Year Marathon

 Arguing that war is a distinct possibility, Long and Pillsbury contended that the United States must take a new approach towards resolving the nuclear crisis with North Korea.
 Long noted that the United States, “has been negotiating with North Korea since the end of the Korean War,” stating that North Korea has broken every agreed upon legal and diplomatic obligation.